JonasRSV/probpy/README.md

   <img width=600px heigth=300px src="images/gaussian_process.png" />
 </p>

 > Calculating probabilities for GP is pretty much impossible when the domain gets large because of precision errors.
-This distribution is most useful for sampling / prediction
+Beware of using p when x is large

 ## Unilinear